 Domestic Violence & Tennessee Divorce Law | Get Safe Now

 Domestic Violence & Tennessee Divorce Law.
 Get Safe Now.
-Resources and information for spouses with domestic violence issues in Tennessee divorce from Memphis divorce and family law attorney, Miles Mason, Sr.
+Resources and information for spouses with domestic violence issues in Tennessee divorce including seeking legal protection of a Protective Order.

 Family lawyers see domestic violence problems regularly, especially in Shelby County, Tennessee.
 Too regularly.
 This national problem knows no economic or racial boundaries.
 In the 1990’s, Tennessee dramatically changed its laws, both civil and criminal, to provide more legal protection for the abused spouse.
 If you have either been a victim of domestic violence, fear reprisal for filing for divorce, or even are the aggressor, be sure to discuss this with your lawyer.
 In any event, there are important legal steps that can be taken to help.